skribe/mastodon-rss/README.md

  ## Warning

  This is the first release of the Wordpress plugin.
-It's not available on the Wordpress site and probably never will be.

 It's very basic.